Carla-de-Beer/TensorFlow/Keras Projects/CNN Landscape Classifier/README.md

 # CNN Landscape Classifier

+NOTE: This project was built with Tensorflow 1.14.

 Convolutional neural network built with TensorFlow/Keras to allow for landscape classification based on one of three categories:
 * desert
 * forest